Sustainability Leadership Programme

 • Identify a real sustainability challenge and the Sustainable Development Goal (SDG) it relates to.

-• First LeaderLab (small group) meets online in early May before Workshop 1.
+• LeaderLab (small groups) meet online in early May before Workshop 1 (May 13).

 Online Workshops: